OSGeo/gdal/doc/source/drivers/raster/zarr.rst

-For datasets on file systems where file listing is not reliable, as often with /vsicurl/, it is also possible to prefix the directory name with ``ZARR:``, and it is necessary to surround the /vsicurl/-prefixed URL with double quotes. e.g `ZARR:"/vsicurl/https://example.org/foo.zarr"`.
+For datasets on file systems where file listing is not reliable, as often with /vsicurl/, it is also possible to prefix the directory name with ``ZARR:``, and it is necessary to surround the /vsicurl/-prefixed URL with double quotes. e.g., `ZARR:"/vsicurl/https://example.org/foo.zarr"`.
 Note that when passing such string in a command line shell, extra quoting might be necessary to preserve the double-quoting.